BestTimesToVisit.com Logo

 Rome Metro (Metropolitana)

-Rome's metro is the quickest way to cover longer distances, connecting key areas like Termini Station, the Colosseum, and the Vatican (Ottaviano stop).
+Rome's metro is the quickest way to cover longer distances, connecting key areas like the Colosseum, Vatican (Ottaviano station), and Termini Station.
 It's efficient for avoiding traffic, especially during peak hours.

 ATAC Buses and Trams

-The extensive ATAC bus and tram network covers almost every corner of Rome, reaching areas not served by the metro.
-Buses are essential for reaching charming neighborhoods like Trastevere or the Borghese Gallery.
+The extensive bus and tram network covers almost every corner of Rome, reaching areas not served by the metro.
+Buses are essential for exploring charming neighborhoods like Trastevere or reaching the Borghese Gallery.

 Taxis (Official White Cars)